JhoN-yo/Web3dev-Profile-Page/README.md

 **⚠️This project is in development**

-Developing [Web3dev](https://www.web3dev.com.br/) landing page to register Builders to job proposals
+Developing [Web3dev](https://www.web3dev.com.br/) landing page to register Builders to job proposals.

+This is my first project using [NextUI](https://nextui.org/) and i love this Lib.

 ### Next Steps :

+- [ ] Refactor based in best ways to use the NextUI libary
 - [ ] Improve responsiveness
 - [ ] Create a backend
 - [ ] More Pages